LightWayUp/explodz/README.md

 explodz
 ===

-A bookmarklet which uses CSS transform to z-translate each element in the DOM based on it's depth.
+A script which uses CSS transform to z-translate each element in the DOM based on it's depth.